FRL: Federated Rank Learning: Preliminaries

 \subsection{Edge-popup Algorithm}

-The edge-popup (EP) algorithm~\citep{ramanujan2020what} is a novel optimization method to find supermasks within a large, randomly initialized neural network, i.e., a supernetwork, with performances close to the fully trained supernetwork.
+The edge-popup (EP) algorithm~\cite{ramanujan2020what} is a novel optimization method to find supermasks within a large, randomly initialized neural network, i.e., a supernetwork, with performances close to the fully trained supernetwork.
 EP algorithm does not train the weights of the network, instead only decides the set of edges to keep and removes the rest of the edges (i.e., pop).
 Specifically, EP algorithm assigns a positive score to each of the edges in the supernetwork.
 On forward pass, it selects top k\% edges with highest scores, where k is the percentage of the total number of edges in the supernetwork that will remain in the final subnetwork.
-On the backward pass, it updates the scores with the straight-through gradient estimator~\citep{bengio2013estimating}.
-Algorithm~\ref{alg:edgepop} presents EP algorithm; we defer further details to Appendix~\ref{app:edge}.
+On the backward pass, it updates the scores with the straight-through gradient estimator~\cite{bengio2013estimating}.